 Despite his pre-Face-Heel-Turn-reveal murder of BJ and moment of sadistic enjoyment at Kid's pain, Justin could have been seen as redeemable, especially since it was strongly hinted that Clown had something to do with his betrayal.
 However after he killed Tezca who deceived DWMA and put his life on line to offer a chance to return on top of friendship, it was pretty clear that Justin was not coming back to the good side.
 He even got a permanently burning flame on his face from the fight, in a chapter named Hellfire.

-Matic in the manga version of Strider never hid the fact he was not nice, while secretly in line with the Enterprise and their Mind Control weapon.
+Strider: Matic never hid the fact he was not nice, while secretly in line with the Enterprise and their Mind Control weapon.
 Then, he reveals to Hiryu that he set him up to kill all the figureheads of Enterprise so he'd have free way to claim their weapon, AND that he'd have the Striders' senile director killed and Hiryu and his friend Kain framed and executed for it.
 And even then, there's is the fact that he has known of the Zain Project for 3 years, implying that he staged the brainwashing of Hiryu's sister by Enterprise 2 years ago, which lead to her murdering 10 Strider trainees and Hiryu being forced to kill her, prompting his retirement.